Compare Refinance Rates Today

 loading image

-In addition to standard income documents like paystubs and W-2s, you’ll need to make sure you have the following documents handy for a rental property refinance:
+In addition to standard income documents like pay stubs and W-2s, you’ll need to make sure you have the following documents handy for a rental property refinance:

 • All pages of the most recent two years of your personal federal tax returns.
 Lenders analyze your Schedule E to determine how much rental income you earn after expenses.

 • Current leases.
 Lenders will accept a current lease instead of tax returns if you recently purchased the property or it wasn’t rented due to renovations or repairs.
-If the property was rented within the past few months, the lender may also ask for proof of the security deposit and first month’s rent.
+If the property was rented within the past few months, the lender may also ask for proof of the security deposit and the first month’s rent.

 • Two months’ worth of recent bank statements.
 Lenders review your bank statements to make sure you meet the cash reserve requirements based on how many financed properties you own.
 Lenders may also count a portion of funds you keep in a retirement account, 401(k) or other similar account, as long as there are no restrictions on your access to the funds in an emergency.

 • Explanation of major one-time repairs and losses.
-If you had a property that was trashed by a tenant or that required major repairs, the lender may not count them against you if you can prove they aren’t likely to occur again.
+If you had a property that was trashed by a tenant or required major repairs, the lender may not count them against you if you can prove they aren’t likely to occur again.

 • Closing statements for recently purchased property.
 To participate in the delayed financing program, you’ll need a copy of the closing statement to verify the property purchase date.
 You’ll also need documentation of the source of the funds you used to buy the property in cash — the loan proceeds can only be used to replenish those funds.